mrkjse/sentiment_analysis_model/README.md

 ## Deploying to Production

-As the solution is Dockerised, one can easily deploy this as a **(GCP) Cloud Function**.
-I made it a point to allow the scripts **to accept CL arguments** so it can be easily integrated into a CI/CD pipeline as well.
+These are some of the features of this solution that make it (almost) production-ready:

+- The solution is **Dockerised** ensuring that it is machine-agnostic and can be ran on any Cloud platform (eg GCP Cloud Function, GCP Kubernetes Engine, serverless platforms...)
-The training pipeline was also designed in a way similar to how **Vertex AI Pipelines** are designed:
+- The training pipeline was also designed in a way similar to how **Vertex AI Pipelines** are designed: Each component **is its own script** that can **run on a container**

-- The pipeline is implemented using **Python 3** (compatible with kfp) and the virtual env is managed via `poetry`
-- Each component **is its own script** that can be **ran on a container**

 ```bash
 ├── sentiment_analysis_model